delineateio/delineateio-blog/content/posts/2022-09-20/index.md

 I personally believe engineering leaders are more effective if they have meaningful understanding of engineering practices, patterns and technologies... and the only way to get that is by getting hands-on.
 Additionally, I also believe historical technical experience should not be relied on given the rate of innovation, [scientific understanding](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339) of software delivery, evolution of technical practices and improvement in dev tools.

-**Thus, my view is that those in engineering management & leadership should constantly be upgrading their software engineering knowledge.
-This does not mean a complete ability to deliver a production solution, as I rule of thumb I'd say use current tooling to develop a Proof of Concept (PoC).**
+**Therefore, I believe engineering managers & leaders should constantly be upgrading their software engineering knowledge.
+This does not mean maintain the ability to deliver a full production solution, as I rule of thumb this means use current tooling to develop a medium to high complexity Proof of Concept (PoC).**

 ### 💻 Keeping technical (enough)

-Luckily I have followed this myself and haven't entirely become detached 😜...
+Luckily I have followed this principle myself and haven't entirely become detached 😜...

 * I sporadically get hands-on with some exploratory projects, these repos are hosted on my [GitHub organisation](https://github.com/delineateio)
-* This year I contributed a couple of merged & released PRs to the official GitHub CLI, [here](https://github.com/cli/cli/pull/5751) and [here](https://github.com/cli/cli/pull/5794)
+* This year I contributed a couple of merged & released PRs to the official [GitHub CLI](https://github.com/cli/cli), [here](https://github.com/cli/cli/pull/5751) and [here](https://github.com/cli/cli/pull/5794)
 * I've taken various technical certifications over the last few years, mainly [Google Cloud Platform](https://googlecloudcertified.credential.net/profile/bf5abdad912171eadb7dbd3d4e49eb493c7759d8?name=Jonathan%20Fenwick) and Hashicorp certifications
 * If time allows, I do also make minor contributions to internal projects at [Capco](https://www.capco.com).
 That is increasingly rare given my other commitments